AmilM7/DELTA_Admin/README.md

 In order to start the application, a back-end API is required.
 For our case, the API was developed using Spring Boot and deployed on Heroku.
 Back-end link: https://github.com/marslanagic/applied-programming-backend

-### The backend server will be running at http://localhost:8080.

 ## Contributing
 Contributions are welcome!
 If you'd like to contribute to this project, please follow these steps: